kfuku52/cdskit/README.md

 `stats`: Printing sequence statistics.

-## Pipe for streamlined analysis
+## Streamlined analysis
 CDSKIT is designed for data flow through [standard input and output](https://en.wikipedia.org/wiki/Standard_streams).
-Streamlined processing may be combined with other sequence processing tools such as [SeqKit](https://bioinf.shenwei.me/seqkit/).
+Streamlined processing may be combined with other sequence processing tools, such as [SeqKit](https://bioinf.shenwei.me/seqkit/), with pipes (`|`).

 ```
 # Example